 The Group is fully aware of its obligation and has exercised due diligence on protecting information.
 The Group has set up a system to encrypt and safeguard this sensitive and confidential information to prevent unauthorised access.
 The Group has authorised an IT security expert to continuously monitor, maintain and update the hardware software and security system to prevent hacking attacks at all times.
-Also, all the employees have been notified and legally bound in their employment contracts that they are obligated to honour the "Confidentiality Undertaking", and that no disclosure and/or leakage in whatever form of the confidential information shall be accessed and/or obtained without the approval of the senior management of Group.
+Also, all the employees have been notified and legally bound in their employment contracts that they are obligated to honour the "Confidential information shall be accessed and/or obtained without the approval of the senior management of Group.
 Legal actions will be taken if violation takes place.
-In the 2023 Reporting Period, same as the 2022 Reporting Period, there was no report on information leakage received.
+In the 2024 Reporting Period, same as the 2023 Reporting Period, there was no report on information leakage received.